Mutawintji National Park

+In 1998, Mutawintji National Park, Mutawintji Historic Site and Mutawintji Nature Reserve were all transferred to Mutawintji Local Aboriginal Land Council, holding the land on behalf of the Malyangapa, Wilyakali, Wanyuparlku and Pantjikali people.
+The three sites were then leased back to NSW National Parks, and are now managed in collaboration with the Mutawintji Board of Management.
+This agreement was the first of its kind in New South Wales.

 Features and location

 The rugged, mulga-clad Byngnano Range is dissected by colourful gorges, rockpools and creek beds lined with red gums.
 Scattered among the caves and overhangs are Aboriginal rock art and engravings.

 In 1979, the Foundation for National Parks & Wildlife purchased and fenced 100 km2, in the Coturaundee Ranges, now part of Mutawintji National Park, for the conservation and protection of the yellow-footed rock wallaby.

 Follow-up funding of fox eradication in the reserve ensured the survival of this last population of yellow-footed rock-wallabies in New South Wales.
 Of the wild animals, wedge-tailed eagle, peregrine falcon, short-billed correllas, zebra finches, budgerigars, apostle birds and magpies can also be found here.

 The park also protects Mutawintji Historic Site, containing one of the best collections of Australian Aboriginal rock art.